napo/geospatial_course_unitn/docs/_solutions/01_GIS_introduction_with_geopandas.md

 **tip 2**:<br/>
 you can download the files and create a map with [umap](https://umap.openstretmap.fr) and create an [interactive map online with the data](http://umap.openstreetmap.fr/en/map/municipalities-of-the-province-of-trento_663616#11/46.1901/11.6750)

-### calculate the distance on the geodentic between the municipality with the big area and smallest area by using the centroid
+### calculate the distance on the geodetic between the municipality with the big area and smallest area by using the centroid